Full Text of 1978 Treaty

 State it shall grant the extradition of that person.

-31. A person extradited under the present Treaty shall not be detained, tried or
+Article 17.
+RULE OF SPECIALITY - A person extradited under the present Treaty shall not be detained, tried or

 punished in the territory of the requesting Party for an offense other than that for